xploitspeeds/Bookmarklet-Hacks-For-School/README.md

-# Bookmarklet-Hacks-FOR-SCHOOL-
+# Bookmarklets SCHOOL-
-These Bookmarklets will make you the most popular in school. ;)
+These Bookmarklets will make you the most popular in your class. ;)
+# remember stay chill.